zsiki/thematics/README.md

 QGIS plug-in to select projects and thematics from a given list

 This plug-in was created to help the use of several projects and layers with a click of the mouse.
-Stating the plug-in a new panel displayed.
+Starting the plug-in a new panel displayed.

 ![panel of the plugin](fig1.png "Panel")

-The panel contains pre-configured projects (upper part) and individual layers (lower part).
+The panel contains pre-configured projects (upper part) and individual layers/layer groups
+(lower part).
 Select a project from the list and push **Open** button or double click on the project name.
 The previous project will be closed.
 If you check New window checkbox, a new QGIS windows will be opened.